Tennessee Court Records

 What are Tennessee Civil Court Records?

 Tennessee Civil Court Records are official documentation holding information on all civil cases filed in the state’s courts.
 These records include transcripts, statements of evidence or proceedings, tapes of depositions, docket sheets, motions, petitions, briefs, court decrees, and other similar documents written or recorded electronically as part of the civil court’s deliberative process.
-The Tennessee public records law ensures that civil court records not sealed by statute are made available for public inspection.
+The Tennessee public records law ensures that non-confidential civil court records are generally made available for public inspection.
 Interested members of the public may find Tennessee civil court records in the jurisdiction where the case was heard.

 Who can access Civil Court Records in the State of Tennessee?

-The Tennessee Public Records Law endows citizens with the right to access, view, and copy most civil case records.
+Under the Tennessee Public Records Law, citizens may access, view, and copy most civil case records.
 These records are primarily kept and managed in the specific courthouse where the case was filed and may be retrieved by interested citizens upon request.
 The court clerk serves as the records custodian and is responsible for filing and processing court records requests within the premise of the court.
 Also, as furnished by law, requesters do not have to declare the intent or reason for wanting to access these records.
 However, they are advised to provide as much specific information as possible with regards to the records in question to ensure a time-efficient search.

 What information is contained in a Tennessee Civil Court File?